eMetaboHUB-MAMA/mama-paper/paper/paper.md

 MAMA application is used as an interface between laboratories or metabolomics platforms offering services and their end-users.
 It can be configured to present all types of analyses and all workflows from managers' catalog for processing users' requests.

-It allows management of both users and staff accounts with different levels of roles in relation to analysis requests management.
+This WebApp also allows management of both users and staff accounts, with different levels of roles in relation to analysis requests management.
-Analysis requests belongs to each user and advanced rights management allows the staff assigned to each analysis request to view and enrich its informations.
+Analysis requests belongs to users and advanced rights management allows laboratory or consortium's staff assigned to each analysis request to view and enrich its informations.

 ## Analysis request submission

 One of the web-application's main feature is to allow users to submit and view their analyses requests.
 "Create a new request" graphical interface form has been designed to specifically support metabolomics analyses.
 Specific work has been carried out to select displayed vocabulary and data types.

 It should be noted that web-forms will not be easily customisable (static HTML code) but some data such as consortium's "geographical sites" or "keywords" used to define analysis requests are managed in the database allowing a MAMA administrator to easily add or update these tags.